monkeylord/awesome-bitcoin-sv/README.md

 ## Libraries
 * [Bitcoin SV Lib](https://github.com/moneybutton/bitcoin-sv-lib) - A pure and powerful JavaScript Bitcoin SV library.
 A fork of BitPay's bitcore-lib-cash, but for Bitcoin SV only.
 Maintained by Yours Inc.
 * [Electrum Client](https://github.com/you21979/node-electrum-client) - Electrum Protocol Client for Node.js
+* [bitcoinfilesjs](https://github.com/simpleledger/bitcoinfilesjs) - bitcoinfilesjs is a JavaScript Library for building transactions for Bitcoin Files Protocol (BFP).

 <a name="projects" />